iamcarrico/iamcarrico/_posts/2016-08-10-where-i-go-for-the-news.md

 ---
 layout: post
-title:  "Where I get my news"
+title:  "Where I go for the news"
 date:   2016-08-10 12:00:00
 categories:
   - politics
   - news
   - media
 image: "/img/2016/reading-the-newspaper_md.jpg"
-description: "Where do I go to find news about our world?"
+description: "Where do I go to find news about our world?
+Number 5 will astound you."
 ---

 <figure>